miletskiy/codeigniter-ukrainian/README.md

 Codeigniter Ukrainian Language
 ==============================

-Ukrainian language pack for CodeIgniter
+Ukrainian language pack for CodeIgniter.
 Can't find anything on the Internet - do it yourself :)

 Supported versions: